Nasty, Romans & Vogons

 A. Knebworth

-The route starts in 'new' Knebworth.
-The name is mainly associated with massive rock concerts which were held in the grounds of Knebworth House in 'Old Knebworth' a Victorian-Gothic pile which, if you want to make a detour, is about a mile or so to the west but difficult to see from the road.
+The route starts in 'new' Knebworth, a place now mainly associated with the massive rock concerts which were held in the grounds of Knebworth House in 'Old Knebworth' a Victorian-Gothic pile which, if you want to make a detour, is about a mile or so to the west but difficult to see from the road.
 If you want a trip down musical memory lane try the timeline at (Link) www.knebworthhouse.com/concerts/page/4/ .

 B. Walkern

 Walkern was home to the last woman in England to be found guilty of witchcraft.
-If you are interested, google.
-'Wenham Walkern'.
+If you are interested, google 'Wenham Walkern'.
 There is even a YouTube video about the trial although I guess that it wasn't a live recording.
 The village church is said to be the oldest in the county, in part dating back to the Saxons.
 They probably needed it.
-Inside there is a marble effigy, probably of William de Lanvalei, Baron of Walkern, one of the people entrusted to make sure that nasty King John stuck to the rules in the Magna Carta, something he had no intention of doing.
+Inside there is a marble effigy, probably of William de Lanvalei, Baron of Walkern, one of the people entrusted with the failed attempt to make sure that nasty King John stuck to the rules in the Magna Carta.

 C. Cromer Windmill